 - The safety of your employees rests on having your equipment in optimal working order.

-- Normal wear and tear can break down the protective coating (gel coat) allowing the fibreglass to absorb moisture and reduce the insulating resistance.
+- Normal wear and tear can break down the protective coating (gel coat), allowing the fiberglass to absorb moisture and reduce the insulating resistance.
 Scheduling your equipment for routine inspections and testing is the best way to ensure that it’s safe.

 What can we do with the technology?